aai-institute/lakefs-spec/docs/guides/transactions.md

 A transaction is basically a context manager that collects all file uploads, defers them, and executes the uploads on completion of the transaction.
 They are an "all or nothing" proposition: If an error occurs during the transaction, none of the queued files are uploaded.
+For more information on fsspec transactions, see the official [documentation](https://filesystem-spec.readthedocs.io/en/latest/features.html#transactions).

 The main features of the lakeFS file system transaction are: